EricLBuehler/mistral.rs/docs/VLLAMA.md

 Mistral.rs supports the Llama 3.2 vision model, with examples in the Rust, Python, and HTTP APIs.
 ISQ quantization is supported to allow running the model with less memory requirements.

-UQFF quantizations will be released shortly.
+UQFF quantizations are also available.

 The Python and HTTP APIs support sending images as:
 - URL